Hutch Award Luncheon

 The Hutch Award® was established in 1965 to honor baseball great Fred Hutchinson, who died of cancer the previous year at age 45.
 This prestigious award is given annually to a Major League Baseball player who best exemplifies Fred's honor, courage and dedication on and off the field.
 Watch a video about professional baseball coach and player Fred Hutchinson and his brother Bill, a medical doctor and cancer researcher, who founded Fred Hutchinson Cancer Research Center.

-Learn more about the 50th annual Hutch Award® winner Alex Gordon who was honored at the 2015 Hutch Award Luncheon.
+Learn more about the 51st Hutch Award® winner Adam Wainwright who was honored at the 2016 Hutch Award Luncheon.